-Join us at a Community Mural unveiling event!
+Thank you for joining us at our Community Mural unveiling events!

-YWCA Greater Austin and partnering agencies want to honor and amplify the voices of Women and Women of Color during this year’s Día de Los Muertos celebration.
-Our Día de Los Muertos (DDLM) Community Mural Project will include community ofrendas and the creation of beautiful murals by local women of color that aim to strengthen and inspire our communities. (link to event page here)
+YWCA Greater Austin in coordination with AVANCE-Austin, Todos Juntos Learning Center, HEB, El Buen Samaritano, St. David's Foundation, Dell ERG Latino Connection and YWCA USA want to honor and amplify the voices of Women and Women of Color during this year’s Día de Los Muertos celebration.
+Our Día de Los Muertos (DDLM) Community Mural Project will include community ofrendas and the creation of beautiful murals by local women of color that aim to strengthen and inspire our communities.

 Through our Dia de los Muertos Community Mural Project, we celebrate our ancestors and honor them by continuing to fight for the rights of Women in Central Texas.
 A third of Austinites are Hispanic or Latinx, almost twice the United States average.
 This is a community whose voices we cannot afford to miss out on.